paul-mccormack/RoboShadowAgentDeployment/README.md

 powershell7
 ```
 You need the Product ID of the package you are installing.
 You can either get that from the registry of a machine with the package already installed in HKEY_LOCAL_MACHINE\SOFTWARE\.
-If you already have the msi downloaded you could use this handy [Get-MsiProductCode](https://www.powershellgallery.com/packages/Get-MsiProductCode/1.0) script from the PowerShell Gallery.
+If you already have the msi downloaded you could use the [Get-MsiProductCode](https://www.powershellgallery.com/packages/Get-MsiProductCode/1.0) script from the PowerShell Gallery.

-My configuration script to deploy the RoboShadow agent is available [here](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/RoboShadowDsc.ps1)
+My configuration script to deploy the RoboShadow agent is included: [RoboShadowDsc.ps1](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/RoboShadowDsc.ps1)

-Run this script in a PowerShell 7 session and it will create a subfoler with the name of your configuration containing a file called localhost.mof
+Run this script in a PowerShell 7 session and it will create a subfolder named the same as your configuration containing a file called localhost.mof

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/machine_config_output.jpg)

-The mof file contains the information realted to your configuration.
+The mof file contains the information related to your configuration.
 Rename the file to something more descriptive than localhost.
 I prefer to rename it to the same as the powershell script that produced it.
 So I will rename it to RoboShadowDsc.mof.

 With this mof file you can then create the package.
-The following command will take care of that
+The following command will do that.

 ```PowerShell
 New-GuestConfigurationPackage -Name 'RoboShadowAgentDeploy' -Configuration './deployRoboShadow/RoboShadowDsc.mof' -Type 'AuditAndSet' -Version "1.0.0"